 Each year, REI's financial and strategic goals are taken into consideration when determining the LTIP's performance metrics and goals.
-The 2019-2021 performance metrics were return on capital and revenue growth equally weighted at 50% each.
+The 2020-2022 performance metrics were return on capital and revenue growth equally weighted at 50% each.
 We believe that a balanced focus on the efficient use of capital and revenue growth provides a strong indicator for REI's long-term success and sustained performance.

 Each metric has a threshold, target, and maximum performance level.
 Each year of the three-year performance tranche is calculated independently based on single-year goals.
 The final 3-year performance outcome is calculated on a pure 3-year average.
 The performance outcomes for each year, and the final 3-year performance outcome is detailed in the table below.
-The award payout levels (as a percent of target) associated with the threshold, target and maximum performance levels were 25% (threshold), 100% (target) and 150% (maximum) and actual results are interpolated between these points on a straight-line basis for performance falling within the range.
+Threshold and maximum performance percentages may vary by each individual performance year within the 3-year tranche.